 It probably isn’t.

 The differences are often subtle, but they’re there.
 You’re welcome to come by with the part you’re trying to replace to see if we have something you can use but the fact is most moped and scooter parts are not compatible with each other and scooter owners usually leave our shop empty handed.
+Unless you’re looking for universal accessories like mirrors, we probably won’t have what you need.

 That’s cool and all, but…